 If your fish tank can be kept away from direct sunlight and still get enough natural light from a window, an internal light will not be necessary.
 I prefer to use tubes as they are designed to give the right amount of light, and I will use them in conjunction with natural sunlight.

 When fish get enough light, it will help bring out their vivid colors.
-My aquariums have always been planted, and plants need light to keep them healthy and to aid in keeping your tank oxygenated.
+My aquariums have always been planted, and plants need light to keep them healthy and oxygenated.

 Aquarium water can hold more oxygen when cooler, so too much sunlight can reduce oxygen levels.
 Another problem caused by too much light is algae growth (Algae Bloom).